scottiee-jc/bnta_work/java/labs/_9_lab-streamapi/start_code_lab_stream_api/README.md

 ## Extension - if time permits

-    Somme additional exercise to help you hone your skills - those my require some investigation (Stack Overflow, Baeldung etc.)
+    Some additional exercises to help you hone your skills - may require some investigation (Stack Overflow, Baeldung etc.)

-### Class MVP and Extension has some unimplemented methods.
+### Class MVP and Extension have some unimplemented methods.
 Use method's names, comments and tests to deliver the task.

 ![Method](README_IMG/method_and_tests.png)